Bioconductor/OrchestratingSingleCellAnalysis-release/README.md

 ## Requirements

-Requires the latest version of R (3.6.1) and pandoc.
+Requires the latest version of R (3.6.1) and pandoc to compile the book.
+Currently requires Bioconductor 3.10 (devel).
 Various R packages are required, which can be seen in `DESCRIPTION` and discovered/installed directly from the book contents via `_install.sh`.